-It is a debatable topic that the block size of bitcoin transactions was set that low to limit the minting process of bitcoin.
+It is a debatable topic that the block size of Bitcoin transactions was set that low to limit the minting process of Bitcoin.
 Bitcoin is considered an alternative to fiat currency, given its nature of appreciating in price value rather than depreciating.
-The concept of limited block size enhances its aim to not inflate the supply in a short term.
+The concept of limited block size enhances its aim to not inflate the supply in the short term.

 Why It's Necessary To Mine Bitcoin

 Bitcoin runs on a distributed ledger, miners individually record transactions, there are many things that this translates to, asides from the distributed record and the profitability of mining Bitcoin, some other things fall into place.

 The process of mining Bitcoin on its own really requires no math skills in a practical sense, a node handles the process, and your winning probability is based upon your computational power, your mining rigs/equipment, or hardware in literal terms.

 That said, being a Bitcoin miner not only puts you in a position to earn the native cryptocurrency for verifying blocks, but it also gives you an amount of influence on the network.